 As always, the difference in their ages makes for quite different work.
 As you can see from this next shot, the youngest one chose to just make a picture with the stickers.
 This activity is also a great fine motor strengthening exercise for smaller hands.

 The best part?
-That I sat down and made some too.
+I sat down and made some too.

-I can see us returning to this activity a few times during these holidays as the book has plenty of ideas.
+I can see us returning to this activity as the book has plenty of ideas.
 That and when I did a bit of a tidy up earlier today I found I had amassed very generous pile of stickers... oops!

 If like me, you have lots of stickers (these just came from a local discount shop), you might also enjoy these activities: